 How do I make reservations for camping/lodging in national parks?

 For campground reservations, visit Recreation.gov.
 Not all parks participate in this service; many campgrounds are first come, first served.
-For more information on specific camping and lodging services offered at the park(s) of your interest, please check the specific park websites.
+For more information on specific camping and lodging services offered at the park(s) of your interest, please check specific park websites.
 You can also learn more about camping in national parks and find a map of parks with camping opportunities.